ir-nlp-csui/kethu/README.md

 We revised and converted an Indonesian constituency treebank created by [Dinakaramani et al (2015)](https://github.com/famrashel/idn-treebank) from Universitas Indonesia to the Penn Treebank format, a de-facto standard in creating the constituency treebank.

 ## Kethu 1.0
+Last update: October 2020

+### Changes
+* revising the POS tag and annotations for compound words
+* revising the tokenization, POS tagging ans syntactic annotation for predicate nominalization
+* revising the noun phrases containing numerical expression
+* changed the POS tag for 'Rp' and similar token from SYM to NN

+### Contributors
+* Ika Alfina and Jessica Naraiswari Arwidarasti

+## Kethu 1.0
 Last update: September 2019

 ### Changes